Kirkland vs Pro V1: The Ball Choice For Average Golfers

 Compression

 Both balls have a similar compression rating, the Pro V1 is somewhere around 87 while the Kirkland is closer to 90.
-These would be considered to be high compression, which means they’re golf balls for fast swing speeds (over 95 MPH).
+These would be considered to be high compression, which means they’re balls for fast swing speeds (over 95 MPH).

 Basically, high compression balls take more force to fully compress.
 If you don’t compress the ball enough, you might not get the performance you’re after.
 We did a test to see if high compression balls go further than low compression balls, which was pretty interesting.

-Long story short, compression only made a difference when your swing speed gets over 100 MPH.
+Long story short, compression only makes a difference when your swing speed gets over 100 MPH.
 That being said, there are more factors to consider than just distance.
 Price, spin, and ball flight are all examples.

 Kirkland Signature vs Titleist Pro V1